What Happens Next?

 1. Pattern marking and cutting

-The pattern for your animal is marked out by hand on full grain cowhide leather tanned specifically for our purposes.
+The pattern for your animal is marked out by hand on top grain cowhide leather tanned specifically for our purposes.
 As the markings, stretch, thickness etc on each hide vary we are careful to select the area of leather we feel best suits your animal.
-Once the hide has been fully marked out with a range of animals, the pieces are cut out by hand and passed through for sewing sewing.
+Once the hide has been fully marked out with a range of animals, the pieces are cut out by hand and passed through for sewing.

-2. Stuffing Room
+2. Sewing Room

 4. Staining Room